 Conduct- Parents, relatives, and friends are proud of the graduates’ accomplishments and they attend the commencement to honor them.
 Proper conduct on everyone’s part is expected.
 Nothing is more disappointing than to have the dignity of this occasion disrupted by inappropriate behavior.
 We know that you will represent yourself, your family, and your school with pride and dignity.

 Tickets- Codes will be available at 12:00pm on June 3rd, 2024.
 Parents, guardians, and guests will need to have their own ticket on their device.
 Students will not be allowed to go out to redeem tickets for their guests.
 Once you have entered the field house, there will be no in and out privileges for guests.
+Each code is good for up to four tickets and can be done on up to four different devices.

 Extra Tickets - Students may write a letter to request up to 2 additional tickets.
 Letters may be submitted on June 3rd via email.
 Students may send requests for extra tickets to Executive Directing Principal, Tangella King at Tangella.King@rusd.org.
 Students, be sure to include your Full Name and your student ID number when making the request.
 Due to limited space, requests for more than 2 additional tickets can not be honored.
 When we reach capacity, we will seat guests in the theater where the ceremony will be live streamed.
 Seating is first come, first served.